xorbitsai/inference/doc/source/models/model_abilities/image.rst

 re-renders the whole thing at three times the zoom, repeatedly, until the scale reaches 9 — so a request at ``zoomin=3`` may end up rendering at 9.

-Three budgets apply:
+In practice that re-render is unreachable for any document that renders at all — DeepDoc appends to its box list on every page, including an empty list for a page that yields nothing, so the ``len(boxes) == 0`` condition it guards on only holds when there were no pages to render — so the document as a whole is budgeted at the scale you asked for.
+Two budgets apply:

-* **Per page**, enforced at that worst-case scale, since one page with an outsized MediaBox must not be admitted on the strength of a retry that may still fire: a page may not peak above 200 megapixels.
+* **Per page**, enforced at the worst-case scale, since one page with an outsized MediaBox must not be admitted on the strength of a retry that may still fire: a page may not peak above 200 megapixels.
 An A3 page is fine at ``zoomin=3`` but not at ``6``.
-* **Whole document, at the requested scale**: the pages together may not exceed 1 gigapixel, roughly 221 A4 pages at the default zoom.
+* **Whole document**, at the requested scale: the pages together may not exceed 1 gigapixel, roughly 221 A4 pages at the default zoom, with the 200-page ceiling capping it from the other side.
-* **Whole document, if the retry fires**: the escalated re-render may not exceed 3 gigapixels, roughly 73 A4 pages.
-Because every zoom escalates to at least 9x, this is effectively a limit on total page area rather than something ``zoomin`` can trade against.

-Note that the retry ladder is **not monotonic** in ``zoomin``: DeepDoc tests ``zoomin < 9`` before multiplying, so ``zoomin=2`` and ``zoomin=6`` both escalate to 18x while ``zoomin=3`` stops at 9x.
-Lowering ``zoomin`` can therefore make the budget *larger*.
+Note that the per-page budget is **not monotonic** in ``zoomin``, because the retry ladder is not: DeepDoc tests ``zoomin < 9`` before multiplying, so ``zoomin=2`` and ``zoomin=6`` both escalate to 18x while ``zoomin=3`` stops at 9x.
+Lowering ``zoomin`` can therefore make the per-page budget *larger*.
 For that reason a 400 from these limits names a ``zoomin`` that would actually fit whenever one exists, and otherwise says to split the document — follow what the message says rather than assuming a lower zoom will help.

-Both whole-document ceilings can be raised on deployments whose parse workers are sized for it, via ``XINFERENCE_MAX_PDF_PARSE_TOTAL_PIXELS`` and ``XINFERENCE_MAX_PDF_PARSE_RETRY_TOTAL_PIXELS`` (both in pixels).
-A rendered page costs roughly 4 bytes per pixel, so the defaults correspond to about 4 GB and 12 GB of page images respectively.
+The whole-document ceiling can be raised on deployments whose parse workers are sized for it, via ``XINFERENCE_MAX_PDF_PARSE_TOTAL_PIXELS`` (in pixels).
+A rendered page costs roughly 4 bytes per pixel, so the default corresponds to about 4 GB of page images.